magenta-aps/mox_stsorgsync/README.md

 * location is 'settings.ini' next to the file 'config.py'

-The configuration file has the following settings
+The configuration looks like this:

     [settings]

-    ; log level set this to a numeric representation of a log level - 10 is debug MOX_LOG_LEVEL = 10
+    ; log level set this to a numeric representation of a log level - 10 is debug.
+    MOX_LOG_LEVEL = 10

-    ; log file - set this to blank to have log in stderr, otherwise this must be a file name MOX_LOG_FILE =
+    ; log file - set this to blank to have log in stderr, otherwise this must be a file name.
+    MOX_LOG_FILE =

-    ; os2mo-service url - this is the full url to os2mo-service - it must end in '/service' OS2MO_SERVICE_URL =
+    ; os2mo-service url - this is the full url to os2mo-service - it must end in '/service'.
+    OS2MO_SERVICE_URL =

-    ; os2mo saml token - if You are running an authenticated OS2MO, You must use this access token OS2MO_SAML_TOKEN =
+    ; os2mo saml token - if You are running an authenticated OS2MO, You must use this access token.
+    OS2MO_SAML_TOKEN =

-    ; os2mo org uuid - leave it blank to query it from server OS2MO_ORG_UUID =
+    ; os2mo org uuid - leave it blank to query it from server.
+    OS2MO_ORG_UUID =

-    ; os2mo ca bundle - 'true' means use the built in ca-bundle, 'false' or blank means dont use any ; otherwise it is interpreted as a filenamei pointing to the ca certs OS2MO_CA_BUNDLE = true
+    ; os2mo ca bundle - 'true' means use the built in ca-bundle, 'false' or blank means dont use any ; otherwise it is interpreted as a filename pointing to the ca certs.
+    OS2MO_CA_BUNDLE = true

     ; stsorgsync api url - this is the url to the stsorgsync instance - it will typically end with '/api/v1_1' or similar